debops/debops-keyring/README.rst

 multiple which (cross) sign each other) to prove that you have control over this identity.

-To proof that you have full control over your account on the source code management platform used to work on the DebOps Project (currently GitHub) it is RECOMMENDED to provide a proof via the means of https://keybase.io/.
+To prove that you have full control over your account on the source code management platform used to work on the DebOps Project (currently GitHub) it is RECOMMENDED for the DebOps Contributors and REQUIRED for the DebOps Developers to provide a proof via the means of https://keybase.io/.

 Additionally, it is RECOMMENDED to take part in the Web Of Trust to make it harder for an adversary to fake signatures by pretending to be one of the